 <input type="button" value="Capture" onclick="capture()">

-Nothing special here actually.
-Just some dummy elements to work with the screenshot.
+Nothing much here actually.
+Just load the library and create some dummy elements to work with the screenshot.

 1B) THE JAVASCRIPT